 [Peaks in the foreground include (L to R), Rostrum, Bush, Icefall, La Clytte and Kemmel.
 In the far distance (L to R) are Sir Donald, Rogers and Iconoclast among many others. ++]

 [The mighty Mount Forbes with its impressive NW glacier and face rising to it's 11,851 foot summit - the highest peak entirely in Banff National Park.]

 [If you can name every peak in this pano, you're probably named "Eric Coulthard". :) This pano looks west and north from Christian Peak. ++]

 [Mons Peak looks pretty tiny now.
 Other peaks in the area include Cambrai, Messines, Saint Jullien and Valenciennes.
 Mount Dent is almost 11,000 feet at over 10,740 and other giant peaks of the Freshfields are visible in the far background.]

-[Descending the south ridge of Lyell V]
+[Descending the summit ridge of Christian Peak. ++]